 - How does the school support me while in the degree program?
 Distance learning can seem lonely.
 Make sure the school you select has an excellent support system to help you along the way.

 - How many courses can I take at a time?
 Depending on the school, you may be limited on how fast you can take courses.
 Even online universities often require you to log in to courses at a given time throughout the course of a semester.
 Other schools open access for you to work on courses on your own schedule, enabling you to take as many courses as you are able to complete in a term.
-Important side note: Online colleges have different definitions for terms/semesters than traditional schools (example: WGU terms are on a 6-month schedule).
+Important side note: Online colleges have different definitions for terms/semesters than traditional schools (example: WGU terms are on a six-month schedule).

 3. How committed am I?
 One myth of online universities is that they are “easier” than traditional schools.
 Accredited online schools have to pass the same requirements as traditional schools, and high-quality distance learning can often be more rigorous than traditional campus study.
 With increased flexibility comes the increased reliance on your own ability to be self-driven.
 As mentioned before, the degree to which faculty, staff, and fellow students are available to offer support—coupled with your drive to succeed—go a long way in determining the level of success you’ll achieve.

 4. Will this online degree be worth it?
 Value is a measure of both cost and quality.
 The first three questions on this checklist are major indicators of the quality of a school’s educational experience.
 But you also have to take into account the quality of the results your degree helps you achieve.
-A Harris Poll found that WGU graduates saw an average salary increase of $12,500 within 2 years of graduation.
+A Harris Poll found that WGU graduates saw an average salary increase of $12,500 within two years of graduation.
 With the right university and program, a college degree is still one of the best investments to improve your career progress.

 Choosing the best online university is an important decision.
 The guidelines in this article will help you know what questions to ask that can direct your decision and, ultimately, lead you to success.